 How to Memorize Scripture

 We know the prospect of memorizing can be daunting and overwhelming.
-As Marquis Laughlin quipped: "Most Scripture memory plans live on Someday Island."
+As Marquis Laughlin once quipped: "Most Scripture memory plans live on Someday Island."
 If you’re serious about treasuring God’s Word in your heart (and here’s why we hope that you are!), you’re going to need a memory plan to make it happen.

 We’re committed to helping you solve the “why” and “how” of Scripture memory with free and low-cost resources.
 We’ve put together some suggestions and resources below to help you get started whether you’re looking for a memory plan for yourself, your family, your church, or your homeschool program.